George Washington University: Law Schoolhttp://www.law.gwu.edu

 - Ben Gupta Endowed Fund for International Legal Education

-- Momsen Leonardos Scholarship for Brazilian Graduate Law Students
+- Richard P. Momsen fund for Brazilian Law Graduates

-- Gerald J. Mossinghoff Fellowship for Intellectual Property Law
+- Gerald J. Mossinghoff Fellowship for Graduate Research in Intellectual Property Law

-- Randolph C. Shaw Fellowship for Environmental Law
+- Randolph C. Shaw Graduate Fellowship for Environmental Law

 All LLM applicants must hold a JD or equivalent law degree earned with high rank from a law school that is a member of the Association of American Law Schools (AALS), or is accredited by the American Bar Association (ABA), or is a recognized non-U.S. institution.
 Non-U.S. law school graduates also may need to meet the minimum language test requirement.
 All SJD applicants also must hold an LLM degree with high rank from an AALS- or ABA-approved law school.